mistyken/SCFParser/README.md

 # SCFParser
-SCFParser take a tlv file and parse it
+SCFParser take a tlv file(binary) and parse it